rrra/www/content/post/2021/the-skcc-nd-expedition-is-almost-here.md

 categories = [ "Outreach" ]
 tags = [ "Expedition", "SKCC" ]
 +++
-Time is moving fast!
-By this time next week the North Dakota Expedition will be on the air!
+Time is moving fast; in less than a week the North Dakota Expedition will be on the air.
 Presently we have four operators and five stations to set up.
 <!--more-->